Curtis Falls is one of the best waterfalls on the Gold Coast which can be explored via an easy walking trail.

 WHERE TO STAY IN MT TAMBORINE

-Tamborine Mountain has dozens of accommodations to choose from so I have narrowed it down to a few of my recommended places to stay in Mt Tamborine to fit the needs of all types of travelers.
+Tamborine Mountain has dozens of accommodations to choose from so I have narrowed it down to a few of the best-recommended places to stay in Mt Tamborine with options suited for small families, budget backpackers, and luxury travelers.

 See the list of accommodations below that I personally recommend: